JohnNesbit/Quadratic-Solver/README.md

 # Quadratic-Solver
-Solves quadratic equations using the quadratic formula
+Solves quadratic equations using the quadratic formula.
+It was made beacuse I hate busy work.